Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 ## Multi-tenant support

-In recent versions, Velociraptor offers a fully multi-tenanted mode, where organizations can be created and destroyed cheaply.
-This is used by 25% of respondents mainly by consultants to separate out different customers.
-Some companies use multi-tenants to separate out different organizations in the same business or subsidiaries.
+In recent versions, Velociraptor offers a fully multi-tenanted mode, where organizations can be created and destroyed quickly with minimal resource overheads.
+This feature is used by 25% of respondents, who are mainly consultants using it to separate out different customers.
+Some companies use multi-tenancies to separate out different organizations in the same business or subsidiaries.

 ## Client monitoring and alerting